About the Edinburgh Mathematical Society

 The Society also has an active programme of meetings, hosted by the Scottish universities.
 There are normally eight meetings a year, at which eminent mathematicians are invited to present talks.
 Details of this year's programme is available from the Meetings page.
 The EMS also holds postgraduate students' meetings at the Burn House, near Edzell.

 The EMS provides grants for research and schools enrichment activities.
 Full details of these two grant schemes are available from the Research Support Fund and Education pages.
 It also awards the Whittaker Prize every four years to an outstanding young mathematician.
-The 2013 Whittaker prizewinner is Dr Stuart White of the University of Glasgow.
+The 2016 Whittaker prizewinner was Dr Arend Bayer of the University of Edinburgh.

 The EMS became a member society of the Council for Mathematical Sciences (CMS) in 2008.